Three: The Little House

-The ‘just compensation’ from the school board would cover the cost of a greenhouse but not a down payment on the property.
-My credit rating was good since I paid my bills on time but, I didn’t have a down payment, or for that matter, an income.
-Despite the Fairness in Banking Act of 1972, banks consistently refused loans to women, requiring a husband’s signature or a credit card.
-I did have a credit card but it had a limit and I didn’t have a husband.
-The bank required that my brother be on the deed as a tenant-in-common.
-Dan was ten years my younger.
-I used to babysit this kid.
-Now, he was babysitting me.
-This
+The “just compensation” from the school board would cover the cost of a greenhouse or a down payment on the property but not both.
+My credit was good since I paid my bills on time, but I didn’t have a down payment, or for that matter, an income.
+Despite the Equal Credit Opportunity Act of 1974, banks consistently refused loans to women, requiring a husband’s signature or a credit card.
+I did have a credit card but it had a limit, and I didn’t have a husband.
+The bank insisted that my brother be on the deed as a tenant-in-common.
+Dan was ten years my junior.
+I used to baby-sit this kid.
+Now, he was baby-sitting me.
+But this was no time to feel shame or embarrassment.
+If I wanted the property, if I wanted a greenhouse, I had to swallow my pride.
+Sometimes that’s what you have to do.

-When I moved into the ‘little house’ with the big backyard, I was relieved.
+When I moved into the “little house” with the big back yard, I was relieved.
 It did have a bathroom.
 It had a kitchen, too.
 It was nice.
-“Yes,” I thought.
-“I can live here.
-But I preferred to look out the back window.
-“Yes, I can build a greenhouse out there.”
+Yes, I thought.
+I can live here.
+But I preferred to look out the back window—I can build a greenhouse out there!

 But hold up.
 You can’t swing a hammer without dealing with the bureaucracy.
-All kinds of permits, variances and permission slips are required.
-The offices of licensing, building and zoning aren’t complete stumbling blocks, but they can slow you down.
+All kinds of permits and variances and permission slips are required.
+The offices of licensing, building, and zoning aren’t complete stumbling blocks but they can slow you down.
 The rules can seem arbitrary and the inspectors unsympathetic.
 Even so, you can’t move forward without their written approval.
+I gathered my plat map, building sketches, and the roll of greenhouse drawings and approached the permit counter at the Salt Lake City and County Building with trepidation.
+The inspector looked at my papers first with disinterest and then with suspicion.

-He said, “you’re not zoned commercial.”
+He said, “You’re not zoned commercial.”

 “I am,” I said.